Fall 2025 Syllabus

 ●compose effective written materials that assimilate, synthesize and reflect on course information;

-●identify and describe in writing and in class discussion some important aspects of the cultural heritage and contributions of Western philosophy.
+●identify and describe in writing and in class discussion some important aspects of the philosophy of art.

 Grading will be determined according to the following scale: